synchronopeia/context-assert/README.md

 ## Motivation

-This is essentially an __assertion__ version of our "Simple Type and Shape Confirmation Library" [is](https://github.com/synchronopeia/is).
+This is essentially an __assertion__ version of our "Simple Type and Shape Confirmation Library" __is__ [GitHub](https://github.com/synchronopeia/is) [NPM](https://www.npmjs.com/package/@synchronopeia/is).

-We wrap it in a class so that more detailed error messages can be included on the instance.
+It's wrapped in a class so that more detailed error messages can be included on the instance.

 ### The Grammar